Movies That Show the Real Face of Mental Disorders

 Movies are great at doing a lot of things.
-When we are lonely and in need of some comfort, movies are there to meet us and give us what we lack, company.
+When we are lonely and in need of some comfort, it’s not the Sun Vegas Review that we go to, but a movie.
+Movies are there to meet us and give us what we lack, company.
 When we are somewhat sad and in need of laughter, comedies are there to make things brighter.
 When we want to dive deep into the world of horror, movies are there to scare us so much that we sleep with a night light.
 When we want to learn the darkest and deepest secrets of the human mind, or rather, how it works in a person with mental illness or a disorder, movies have the answer.
 Following are the best movies which show us what a mental disorder or illness look like.

 The Black Swan

 This was one of the greatest movies of our modern timeline.
 Released in 2010, it shows the life of a professional ballerina, Nina Sayers, played by Natalie Portman.
 Nina is very successful and often plays a certain ballet which requires her to stab herself in the stomach.
 She seems okay on the surface, but deep inside, she is hurting.
 The pressure of being a professional ballerina is getting to her, in ways which she expresses by hurting herself, physically.
 She keeps cutting her back, so that she appears as the swans she is playing.
 She also eats very little, to remain thin, something ballerinas are supposed to be, apparently.
 This movie shows us how much professional careers can distort the mind of a human, and the underlying and visible damage they can cause.

 The Rain Man